textext/textext/docs/source/usage.rst

 2. Save the file and recompile your node.
-You can also define different preamble files and load them dependent on your node, see `dialog-overview`_.
+You can also define different preamble files and load them dependent on your node, see :ref:`usage-dialog-overview`.